WHAT I DO:

 • Environmental Justice in Indian Country: A View from Mni Sota Makoce, Environmental Justice & Climate Change and Adaptation Webinar Series (Dept. of Justice ENRD Section, on-line May 17, 2022).

-• Tribal Practice: Perspectives from Tribal Judges and Practitioners (U. of M. Law School, on-line, Apr.
-22, 2021).
-S.Van Norman presentation available at: https://www.youtube.com/watch?v=luNtlE6kMxw (start 3:27).
+• Guest speaker, Tribal Practice: Perspectives from Tribal Judges and Practitioners (U. of M. Law School, on-line, Apr.
+22, 2021), online at https://www.youtube.com/watch?v=luNtlE6kMxw (SVN at time stamp 3:27).

 • Construction in Indian Country: Labor and Employment Issues (MSBA, Feb.
 11, 2021).